raisercostin/jedi-io/README.md

 - Operation Options
   - CopyOptions: copy metadata forced or optionally if exists
   - OperationMonitor: log warnings
+- Default copy should use links.
+If needed you can specify duplicateContent.

 # Usage
 ## Samples